ronnyporsch/SurveySimulator/README.md

         return gson.fromJson(response.body().string(), ChatGPTAnswer.class).getMessage();
     }
 ```
+- When participants are declared in the config file, each prompt will be asked like this: ``"pretend that you are " + participant + " for next question:" + prompt;``
 - ChatGPT will answer with a structure as seen in the ChatGPTAnswer class.
 We use the Gson library to create an instance of that class for every response that we get
 - The important part of the answer for us is to be found in the message object.
 We retrieve it like this:
 ```